Lydia Personal Data Protection Policy

-The Client can always unsubscribe from Lydia’s email newsletter by clicking on the unsubscribe link provided in each of Lydia’s communications or by contacting Lydia’s support team by email at: firstname.lastname@example.org.
+The Client can always unsubscribe from Lydia’s email newsletter by setting his/her “Preferences” in the last tab of the Application, by clicking on the unsubscribe link provided in each of Lydia’s communications or by contacting Lydia’s support team by email at: firstname.lastname@example.org.

 Clients have the right to request confirmation from Lydia whether their personal data are being processed or not and, if so, to obtain information on how these are being processed.
 Clients can also request a copy of the personal data Lydia holds about them.
 To respond to this request, Lydia may verify the Client’s identity and ask him/her to provide more information about this request.
 Lydia commits to responding to such requests within a reasonable period of time, in accordance with the law.

 8.2 Request correction of the personal data that Lydia holds about its Clients

 Via the Lydia app, a Partner Application, or Lydia’s support team, Clients can ask Lydia to correct, modify, delete, or complete any incomplete or inaccurate data Lydia holds about its Clients.

 8.3 Request the right to erase (right to be forgotten)

 Clients have the right to ask Lydia to delete their personal data within a reasonable timeframe, in particular when:

 - There is no longer a good reason for Lydia to continue to process or collect these data;